seemoo-lab/natural-disaster-mobility/README.md

 * `src/movement/` contains the implementations of the sub-mobility models
   * `NaturalDisasterMovementModel.java`: the main mobility model class schedules role-dependent activities
   * `naturaldisaster/` contains the role-dependent activities (go to the airport, sleep, etc.)
-* `naturaldisaster/` contains the scenario instantiations (`tacloban_settings.txt` and `portauprince_settings.txt`)
+* `.` contains the scenario instantiations (`tacloban_settings.txt` and `portauprince_settings.txt`)

 ## Usage

-To use the model, simply base your evaluation scenario on one of the scenario instantiations in `naturaldisaster/`.
+To use the model, simply base your evaluation scenario on one of the scenario instantiations.
 If you plan to create your scenario from scratch, you need to define ...

 * `GroupX.role = {Healthy, Injured, Scientist, UN, Government, SnR, DRO}` for each group.
 This setting is independent from `GroupX.groupID`, so you can have different groups with the same role.
 * `Group.nbrOfDays` as the number of days that the scenario will be run for (in a future version of this model, this could be derived from the `Scenario.endTime` setting)